Nebelmischling/LumiaExpansionPacks/Guides/LandoSMUG.md

 Once you have a potential fix, edit your toggles or add a new one (check the add a new prompt section up top), then switch from this diagnostic chat branch back to your problem one, and try seeing in the problem persists.

+> [!NOTE]
+> Remember to save your new or edited toggle in the preset so it won't disappear on refresh!

+> [!TIP]
-It's also worth trying it in a new chat, as context in that chat history can "poison" your LLM with bad habits even if you implement a fix!
+> It's also worth trying it in a new chat, as context in that chat history can "poison" your LLM with bad habits even if you implement a fix!

 # Extensions

 ## How do I install an extension

+> [!WARNING]
-Before you do this, ensure your api profile and preset are both saved (the below operations will refresh sillytavern and will cause you to lose unsaved changes).
+> Before you do this, ensure your api profile and preset are both saved (the below operations will refresh sillytavern and will cause you to lose unsaved changes).

 Simple Steps:
 1. Open the extensions tab